Candi Kubeck: Career

-Crash of ValuJet Flight 592
+Death

-On May 11, 1996, ValuJet Flight 592, a DC-9 she was piloting, crashed into the Florida Everglades just ten minutes after take-off.
-The disaster was caused when expired oxygen generators illegally stored in the cargo hold started a fire.
-The flight was scheduled to leave at 1:00 pm, but because of mechanical problems there was a delay.
+On May 11, 1996, the day after her 35th birthday, Kubeck piloted the DC-9 operating ValuJet Flight 592.
+The aircraft crashed into the Florida Everglades just ten minutes after takeoff, after expired oxygen generators illegally stored in the cargo hold started and sustained a fire.
+The flight was scheduled to leave at 1:00 pm, but was delayed by mechanical problems.
 The DC-9 took off from Miami International Airport on runway 9L at 2:04 pm and began a normal climb.

 At 2:10 pm, Captain Kubeck and First Officer Richard Hazen heard a loud bang on their headphones.
 Kubeck said, "What was that?", to which Hazen responded "I don't know."
 Then the DC-9 began losing electrical power.
 Kubeck said, "We need, we need to go back to Miami."
 Hazen asked Air Traffic Control for an immediate return to Miami.
 Air traffic controller Jesse Fisher asked, "What kind of problem are you having?"
 Kubeck can be heard on the cockpit voice recording shouting "Fire!".
 Hazen reported smoke in the cabin and cockpit to Fisher.
 As the plane was turning left to Miami, it banked sharply to the left, which caused it to lose lift and fall from the sky.
-Kubeck struggled with the aircraft, but failed; the fire had melted all of the wiring and hydraulic cables in the back of the plane, making it uncontrollable.
-Before the crash, the crew lost consciousness and the DC-9 nosedived into the Everglades, shattering upon impact and killing everyone on board instantly.
-There was no chance of getting the plane on the ground safely.
-Kubeck's remains were never identified.
+Kubeck struggled with the aircraft, but failed; the fire had destroyed crucial control cables, making the plane uncontrollable.
+Before the crash, the crew lost consciousness and the DC-9 nosedived into the Everglades, shattering upon impact and killing everyone on board.
+The subsequent investigation concluded that there was no chance of getting the plane on the ground safely.
+As with many victims, Kubeck's remains were never identified.

 Legacy

 In honor of Kubeck, the National Intercollegiate Flying Association Foundation (NIFA), in conjunction with the Chamberlin and Kubeck families, created the Candi Chamberlin Kubeck Award.
 The $1,000 scholarship is presented at the Annual International Women in Aviation Conference (WAI) to the nationally ranked Top Female Collegiate Pilot.
-In 2013, the winner was Southern Illinois University student Courtney Copping of Saint Charles, Illinois.
-In 2014, the winner was Flemington, New Jersey's Blake N. Schuette of Auburn University.